Rails Migrations in a nutshell

 It will change the column type.

-Remove a Column from table
+Remove a Column from the table

 Create a migration using the following command